travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 ---
 **NOTE**

-We also found it useful to create a local script simultaneously to test out ideas and command, with more or less the same commands as the script for the pipeline.
+We also found it useful to create a local script simultaneously to test out ideas, with more or less the same commands as the script for the pipeline.
 The local script is [localbuild.ps1][local-build-script].
-To run the local build script start in the root directory and run ``.\scripts\localbuilds.ps1``.
-We typically do this from inside of Visual Studio Code set to master branch.
+To run the local build script start in the root directory and run ``.\scripts\localbuilds.ps1`` in a PowerShell terminal window.
+You can do this from inside of Visual Studio Code.
 The information below assumes this setup.

 ---

-Here are approximate steps taken in the doc build scripts.
+Here is an overview of the steps taken in the doc build scripts.

 1. Install Chocolately with ``choco install docfx -y``.

-(Only in the pipeline doc build script do we do this.)
+   Only in the pipeline doc build script do we do this.

 1. Run docfx with ``docfx metadata`` and ``docfx build``.

    Note that for the pipeline build, we don't need to serve the docs like we might do building locally so we don't run ``docfx --serve``.
 Also, we have to make sure we are in the right directory to run these commands so that the docfx.json file is found.

-1. Copy all files from **docbuild\_site** to **docs**.
+1. Copy all files from **docbuild\\_site** to **docs** folder.

    Looking at the task log, you should see that the script path on the agent is: "D:\a\1\s".
 By default, code is checked out into a directory called "s".
 Inside the build script, we can change directory for example to: "D:\a\1\s\docbuild".
 For more information about directories on agents, see [Pipeline options for Git repositories][pipeline-git].